Idralien/Idralien/README.md

 ---

 ## 🚀 About Me
--  🎓 Current knowledge: C, Shell and basics in C++
+-  🎓 Current most knowledge: C, Shell and C++
 -  🔭 Currently focused on: Web Development and Python
 -  🌱 Always eager to learn new things (currently diving into Creating engaging websites)
 -  ⚡ Fun fact: My personal goal is to learn skills in the Cybersecurity part of IT.
 Defending against malicious code!